Tint Hsan

 Tint Hsan (တင့်ဆန်း, also spelt Tint San; born 14 September 1956) was the Minister for Sports from 2011 to 2016.
 He owns A.C.E.
 Group of Companies, a major Burmese construction company.

 Career

 MP

-In 2010 general election, Tint Hsan was elected as MP for Pyithu Hluttaw from Myaung Mya Township of Ayeyarwady Region.
+In the 2010 general election, Tint Hsan was elected as MP for Pyithu Hluttaw from Myaung Mya Township of Ayeyarwady Region.

 Union Minister

-On 30 March 2011, he was appointed as Union Minister for Ministry of Sports and Ministry of Hotels and Tourism.
+On 30 March 2011, he was appointed as Union Minister for the Ministry of Sports and the Ministry of Hotels and Tourism.
 He was in charge of two ministries.
 In August 2012, he only handled Sports.
 Minister for Hotels and Tourism was replaced by Htay Aung.

-He took over the flag of SEAGF in the closing ceremony of 2011 SEA Games in Indonesia.
+He took over the flag of SEAGF in the closing ceremony of the 2011 SEA Games in Indonesia.
 His biggest achievement as the minister of Sports was hosting the SEA Games.
 He served as the chairman of the Organization Committee for the 27th SEA Games and the 7th ASEAN Para Games.